 The United Democratic Movement was founded by Bantu Holomisa, a former ANC member who was expelled from the party after accusing a top party official of corruption.

-While the UDM managed to gain 14 seats and 3.42% of votes in the 1999 elections, its support has since declined, earning only 2 seats and 0.45% of votes in 2019.
+While the UDM managed to gain 14 seats and 3.42% of votes in the 1999 elections, its support has since declined, earning only 3 seats with 0.49% of the vote in the National Assembly.

 Leader: Jacob Zuma